-Lady Gaga shocked the world in 2011, when she appeared at the MTV Video Music Awards wearing a dress made of meat… yuk!
-Love her or loathe her, her songs can be actually very useful if you are learning English as a foreign language.
+Lady Gaga shocked the world in 2011 when she appeared at the MTV Video Music Awards wearing a dress made of meat… yuk!
+Love her or loathe her, her songs can be actually very useful if you are learning English as a second language.
 In this article, we take a look at the idioms contained within some of Lady Gaga’s most popular songs and tell you exactly what they mean.

 Idioms in music